Mechanizing Synthetic Tait Computability in Istari: The Proof Assistant

 The final example illustrates a technique extensively used in this work to manage coercions via the identity function.
-This process resembles the use of transport in intensional type theory, but differs fundamentally in that it relies on the computational content of the identity function.
+This technique, which we call \emph{Origami}, resembles the use of transport in intensional type theory, but differs fundamentally in that it relies on the computational content of the identity function.
 Consider the definition of a reverse function on vectors:

 Now suppose the goal is to establish